-Better yet, the best universal remotes let you automate a number of tasks—such as turning on all the components, and having them change to the right settings—all with a single button press.
-Some universal remotes also have smart home controls, as well as voice search, so you can look for shows, movies, and more across multiple streaming services.
+The best niversal remotes also let you automate a number of tasks—such as turning on your TV and soundbar—and having them change to the right settings—all with a single button press.
+Some universal remotes also have smart home controls and voice search, so you can look for shows, movies, and more across multiple streaming services more easily.

 What are the best universal remotes?

-When it comes to the best universal remotes, the choices are less than universal.
-After testing all of Logitech’s line of Harmony remotes, the best universal remote is the Logitech Harmony Elite.
+Among the best universal remotes, the choices are less than universal.
+Logitech, which has a number of models, is by far the dominant player, with the Logitech Harmony Elite as the best universal remote overall.
 It can control up to 15 devices, which includes not just entertainment system components, but a number of smart home devices such as smart lights and smart thermostats.
 It integrates with Alexa and Google Assistant, and has a touchscreen that lets you access every setting for every linked remote control.

-Another intriguing option is the Caavo Control Center.
-It acts more as of an HDMI hub (which limits you to four inputs), but what it does offer is an easy way to flip not just between your devices, but through your various streaming services as well.
+Our second-favorite universal remote is the Caavo Control Center.
+It acts more as of an HDMI hub (which limits you to four inputs), but what it does offer is an easy way to flip not just between your devices, but through your various streaming services as well—many of which are supported by the Caavo itself.
 Plus, the Caavo has a universal voice search built in, so you can press a button on its remote, and search across multiple sources for your favorite shows.
 The Caavo also offers curated lists of programs, and lets you create your own favorites, too.
 However, the Caavo does require a subscription (though, if you pay an extra $99, you're covered for life).

 The best universal remotes you can buy today

 Logitech’s top-end remote, the aptly named Harmony Elite, can control up to 15 devices at once.
 In addition to physical buttons, it has a color touch screen from which you can quickly select a favorite channel.
 You can also create custom buttons, such as Watch a Movie, to automatically turn all your devices to the right settings.